qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

 control flow during execution.
-In addition to a set of LLVM instructions, the Adaptive Profile may rely on a quantum instruction set defined separately, but should not make use of any runtime functions beyond the functions used for initialization/finalization and output recording that are also used within a Base Profile compliant program.
+In addition to a set of LLVM instructions, the Adaptive Profile may rely on a quantum instruction set defined separately, but should not make use of any runtime functions beyond the functions used for initialization/finalization and output recording.

 The profile should specify all permitted LLVM instructions, and define all required constructs for the program to be valid and executable on targeted backends.
-This includes specifying required and optional attributes, requirements and recommendations for defining QIS functions that can be used when targeting an Adaptive Profile, and the runtime functions that are used for output recording.
+This includes specifying required and optional attributes, requirements and recommendations for defining QIS functions that can be used when targeting an Adaptive Profile, and the runtime functions for output recording.
 The profile specification should furthermore clarify the usage of data types and values.

 The defined requirements should permit to implement a tool that validates the program to the degree that compile-time validation is reasonable.
 The section